Did you know that there are more than 20 pronouns in Japanese? This article explains their meanings and differences in detail!

 ワイ (“wai”)

 Originally, ワイ is an old-fashioned 1st-person pronoun used by old men in the Kansai region.
-On the internet, however, it is also used by young people very casually/humorously.
-Besides, according to some online articles, some teen girls have allegedly started to use it in real life recently, but this is not very common yet.
+On the internet, however, it is also used by young people (both men and women) very casually/humorously.
+Furthermore, while it is not very common yet in general, some teenage girls have started using it in real life recently as a playful expression, which sounds quite bizarre for middle-aged Kansai people given its original usage.

 Example